egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### File structure

-- `cluster.tf`: Contains the resource blocks that define the resources to be created in Azure cloud
+- `main.tf`: Contains the resource blocks that define the resources to be created in Azure cloud
 - `variables.tf`: Contains the variable declaration used in the resource blocks
 - `providers.tf`: Contains the required providers used in the resource blocks
 - `data.tf`: Contains a number of data retrived from the outside and use it through the resource creation
 - `output.tf`: Contains the output that needs to be generated on successful completion of the OpenTofu plan/apply
-- `*.tfvars`: Contains the environment-specific default values of variables.
+- `*.tfvars`: Contains the default values of the specified variables

 ## providers.tf